 UW Oshkosh's Chinese courses are offered through the UW System Collaborative Language Program (CLP).

 Chinese is taught in a traditional classroom setting that has been modified for interactive two-way videoconferencing (ITV).
-Through the use of this technology, UW-Stevens Point Instructor Remya Sarma-Traynor and UW-La Crosse Instructor Yu Qi work closely with you at UW Oshkosh and other UW System campuses.
+Through the use of this technology, UW-Stevens Point Instructor Remya Sarma-Traynor works closely with you at UW Oshkosh and other UW System campuses.

 A native-speaking facilitator is in the on-campus distance education room during class to help you if questions should arise.
 In addition to attending class sessions, facilitators hold regular office hours.
 The use of facilitators helps ensure the success of our program.

 There are a variety of ITV technologies available, which vary greatly in quality, reliability and cost.
 For CLP courses, Internet Protocol (IP) video is used in a classroom setting.
 Our hybrid (blended) learning environment incorporates a variety of other Internet-based technologies as well.
 We use a Web-based course management system to provide structure and tools such as Wimba Voice, Wikis and webcams for further developing language proficiency.

 Data since our program's inception maintain the following:

 - CLP courses average over 60 percent retention from semester to semester, higher than the national average for these languages.